DETAILED ACTION

 receive first network performance information for a second area from the data analytics network device,

-receive second network performance information from the data analytics network device, wherein the second network performance information is network performance information obtained by degrading the first network performance information (Section 6.1.2.4, below Note 7: “When the PCF knows that the network performance in the area of interest goes below the criteria set by the operator from the NWDAF as described in TS 23.288”):
+receive second network performance information from the data analytics network device, wherein the second network performance information is degraded network performance information compared with the first network performance information (Section 6.1.2.4, below Note 7: “When the PCF knows that the network performance in the area of interest goes below the criteria set by the operator from the NWDAF as described in TS 23.288”; The knowledge that network performance has fallen below operator-defined criteria inherently represents degraded network performance information relative to normal or acceptable network performance; it’s noted that the first network information can be assumed falling within the acceptable network performance):

-a data analytics network device that communicates with the policy determining apparatus, wherein the data analytics network device is configured to provide first network performance information of a network in a second area for the policy determining apparatus (Section 6.1.2.4: “The PCF may retrieve analytics on "Network Performance" from NWDAF in the area where the UEs of this ASP are expected to be located at a certain time period”, it’s noted that NWDAF stands for network performance analytics function),
+the data analytics network device is configured to provide first network performance information of a network in a second area for the apparatus (Section 6.1.2.4: “The PCF may retrieve analytics on "Network Performance" from NWDAF in the area where the UEs of this ASP are expected to be located at a certain time period”, it’s noted that NWDAF stands for network performance analytics function),

 3GPP’503 doesn’t explicitly teach that 1) the first request comprises information about a first area and information about a first time period; 2) the first network performance comprises one or both of first information for the second area in a second time period and a quantity of terminals in the second area in the second time period.